-1. Attend class and lab regularly - note that in-class quizzes make up 15% of your grade and you may miss important information regarding the lab if you are not present in lecture.

-2. Read the Archer textbook chapters - the homework and labs are based on the text

-3. Complete all assignments and labs - we assign homework to give you practice with the course material, the lowest homework grade will be dropped.
+- 1. Attend class and lab regularly (now via Blackboard) note that in-class quizzes make up 15% of your grade and you may miss important information regarding the lab if you do not attend on Blackboard or watch the recorded lecture. - 2.
+Read the Archer textbook chapters the homework and labs are based on the text - 3.
+Complete all assignments and labs we assign homework to give you practice with the course material, the lowest homework grade will be dropped.
 This means that if you do poorly on one assignment, it does not impact your grade.
-If do poorly on 2 assignments, you can still recover because there are 10 other assignments across which you can improve your grade.

-4. Complete and turn in all lab reports -a zero for an assignment has a big negative impact on your grade.
-Some points are better than no points.

-5. Complete all work on time - late labs have point deductions, late homework cannot be accepted.
+If do poorly on 2 assignments, you can still recover because there are several more assignments across which you can improve your grade. - 4.
+Complete and turn in all lab reports a zero for an assignment has a big negative impact on your grade.
+Some points are better than no points. - 5.
+Complete all work on time late labs and homework have point deductions

-6. If you do poorly on a homework or lab, this is the first indication that you need help.
+- 6. If you do poorly on a homework or lab, this is the first indication that you need help.
 If you get help right away, your grade can recover before it is too late.
-Please make use of the Learning Assistant assigned to this class, who will hold regular office hours.
+Please make use of the Learning Assistant assigned to this class, who will hold regular office hours. - 7.
 Ask questions in lecture and/or lab.
-If you still do not understand something, go to office hours and ask more questions.
+If you still do not understand something, contact the LAs or Instructors, post on the Discussion Board, or attend the online Office Hours.